-Shelf liners are flexible, removable sheets that make it easy to extend the life of any cabinet or drawer.
-Lining your drawers and shelves protects their surfaces from damage and makes cleanup a breeze.
-When reorganizing cabinets or cleaning, adding shelf liners to kitchen cabinets and drawers, as well as pantries and linen closets, is an inexpensive measure that will help preserve your fixtures, furniture, and belongings.
+Shelf liners are flexible, removable sheets that line your drawers and shelves to protect their surfaces from damage and make cleanup a breeze.
+When reorganizing cabinets or cleaning, adding shelf liners is an inexpensive measure that will help preserve your fixtures, furniture, and belongings.

 Today’s shelf liners have come a long way, not only in substance but also in style.
-They’re available in a plethora of styles from traditional vinyl to fabric and a host of decorative patterns and textures to give a quick, simple aesthetic upgrade that is eye-pleasing as well.
-But with so much variety, finding the right shelf liners for your needs can be tricky.
-Read on to learn what features to look for and why the following liners rank as some of the best in their respective categories.
+With so much variety, finding the right shelf liners for your needs can be tricky.
+Read on to learn what features to look for and why the following liners rank as some of the best shelf liners in their respective categories.

 - BEST OVERALL: Con-Tact Brand Cover Self-Adhesive Vinyl Shelf Liner

-- UPGRADE PICK: Con-Tact Brand Zip-N-Fit Solid Grip Perforated Liner
+- UPGRADE PICK: Con-Tact Brand Zip-N-Fit Grip Adhesive Shelf Liner

-- BEST FOR THE REFRIGERATOR: DII Non-Adhesive Cut to Fit Machine Washable Liner
+- BEST FOR THE REFRIGERATOR: DII Non-Adhesive Cut to Fit Washable Liner Paper

-- BEST FOR WIRE SHELVING: Sterling Shelf Liners Value Pack 5 Shelf Liners
+- BEST FOR WIRE SHELVING: Sterling Wire Value Pack of 5 Shelf Liners

 - BEST FOR DRAWERS: Gorilla Grip Original Drawer and Shelf Liner